ManoaMallamas/ManoaMallamas.github.io/index.md

 ### Installation
 First, [Install Meteor](https://docs.meteor.com/install.html).

-Second, visit the [Kalo-Stems application github page](https://github.com/kalo-stems/kalo-stems.github.io), and click the "Use this template" button to create your own repository initialized with a copy of this application.
+Second, visit the [Kalo Stems application github page](https://github.com/kalo-stems/kalo-stems.github.io), and click the "Use this template" button to create your own repository initialized with a copy of this application.
 Alternatively, you can download the sources as a zip file or make a fork of the repo.
 However you do it, download a copy of the repo to your local computer.

 Third, cd into the bowfolios/app directory and install libraries with:
 ```angular2html